garyfleming/apis-for-decades/README.md

 Let me give you some good advice that'll help you evolve your APIs, and some big ideas that might provoke some interesting thoughts.

+# Short Version (100 char)

+Writing any old API is easy.
+Writing one to last for decades?
+That's hard.
+Let's discuss why.

+# Key outcomes

+* How design and APIs relate, in a wider sense than just the purely technical.
+* How to make APIs that can be evolved over time with just a little effort.
+* Why thinking is a key prerequisite in good API design.

 # History

 A talk I first gave in November 2017.
 It was written in Deckset using Markdown.